fluencelabs/docs/docs/stake/wallets_guide/wallets_guide.md

 ### Add Fluence Network to your wallet

-Your wallet does not include Fluence by default.
-This section will show you how to add Fluence Network to your wallet with Chainlist or manually.
+By default, your wallet does not include Fluence.
+This section will show you how to add Fluence Network to your wallet with Chainlist or manually in your wallet.

 #### Using Chainlist